Vaksoa/Vaksoa/readme.md

 - 🌱 I’m currently learning **everything**

-- 🌐 I'm looking forward to **release more projects and work with people**
+- 🌐 I'm looking forward to **release more projects and to work with more people**

 - ⚡ I like **helping people**